 Beginner Suggested Board Flotational Volume:

 |5’10”||75 kg (165lbs)||26.3 liters||6.3lbs/L|

 |6’0”||81 kg (180lbs)||29.2 liters||6.2lbs/L|

-Your height and weight are the major determinants of how much volume you will need for your surfboard.
-As a beginner, you need a longer, wider and thicker surfboard since it offers extra floatation and stability.
+Another key point, your height, and weight are the major determinants of how much volume you will need for your surfboard.
+As a beginner, you need a longer, wider, and thicker surfboard since it offers extra floatation and stability.
 However, your height and weight will determine the volume of surfboard you should go for.
 For instance, if you are tall and heavier, you will need a slightly bigger board than a short and light surfer.
 Liquid Shredder makes the best longboards surfboards for these big surfers.
 The following chart will guide you when purchasing your first surfboard.

 Longboard Size/Weight Chart